Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Verified quality

-The Ultrassembler testsuite currently has 2000+ tests covering all supported instructions and directives and other cases too.
+The Ultrassembler testsuite currently has **2600+ tests** covering all supported instructions and directives and other cases too.

 ### ▫️ Super-duper crazy fast! 🏎️

 Ultrassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
 Unlike `mold`, however, Ultrassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Ultrassembler so fast?**

+It's so fast that you could use it to insert inline assembly in your code with little to no performance overhead!

 On my desktop with a Zen 3 CPU and GCC 11, Ultrassembler is approximately 13x faster than `as` and 9x faster on my RISC-V SBC with a TH1520 SoC and GCC 14, both assembling the `16kinstrs.s` sample file, measured in number of cycles.
+Compared to LLVM, the difference is even more staggering.

 ## Differences to `as` and `llvm-mc`